OEKO-TEX® New Regulations 2021

 “OEKO-TEX® aims to provide customers and partners with the best possible services and certifications.
 For this reason, the test criteria for OEKO-TEX® standards are updated at least once a year based on new scientific information or statutory requirements.
 A special project in 2021 will be the integration of the carbon and water footprint into our MADE IN GREEN label. “, explains Secretary General Georg Dieners.
 An overview of the most important changes and innovations is given below.

-Recycled materials in STANDARD 100 by OEKO-TEX®
+Recycled materials in OEKO-TEX® STANDARD 100

 In times of climate change and dwindling raw materials, there is an increased demand for fashion and textile products made of already used materials.
 OEKO-TEX® has developed an approach to integrate recycled materials for greater sustainability as part of the STANDARD 100 by OEKO-TEX®.
 This uniform approach requires a minimum amount of recycled material in an article, different test programs depending on the origin of the material and the definition of the necessary background information.
 A hangtag informs consumers about recycling in the sense of a circular economy.
 Recycled materials are difficult to certify.
 With their previous life, recycled materials pose different challenges than virgin material.
-For this reason, they are treated differently within the STANDARD 100 by OEKO-TEX® and receive a special mention in the scope of the certificate.
+For this reason, they are treated differently within the OEKO-TEX® STANDARD 100 and receive a special mention in the scope of the certificate.

-MADE IN GREEN and STeP by OEKO-TEX®
+OEKO-TEX® MADE IN GREEN and OEKO-TEX® STeP

 OEKO-TEX®'s objective for 2021 is the systemic integration of the carbon and water footprint into the MADE IN GREEN label.
 This will enable consumers to find out directly, by scanning the label of each product, what impact the manufacture of the respective article has on our ecosystem.
 In order to evaluate the feasibility and examine how the carbon and water footprint can be incorporated as an integral part of the OEKO-TEX® portfolio, OEKO-TEX® has launched a pilot project at the end of 2019 in cooperation with CALIDA, a globally active supplier of underwear and nightwear clothing, and Quantis, a leading international sustainability company known for their metrics-based approach to sustainability.
 The intention behind product labels is to guide consumers towards products with transparent information on their supply chain and produced by technologies with low environmental impacts.